Installing Report Manager Web Server

 Thousand separator and other locales

-Most linux distros use a diferent locale for apache, you can check environment variables with the /version command and see the resulting decimal separator, thousand separator etc, you can override it by placing for example a .htaccess file in cgi-bin directory where repwebexe is placed, with this content:
+Most linux distros use a different locale for apache, you can check environment variables with the /version command and see the resulting decimal separator, thousand separator etc, you can override it by placing for example a .htaccess file in cgi-bin directory where repwebexe is placed.
+On legacy Kylix builds the override variables were:

 SetEnv KYLIX_DEFINEDENVLOCALES yes